Now a critical concept for founders and entrepreneurs…

 Figure 1: Intersecting the market – just right!

 It’s tough to find the “goldilocks” just-right formula, and some of it is personal to your profile.
 In this case think about the four quadrants that may guide you as follows:

-Probably better not to raise too much until you both understand product market fit and your own propensity for risk
+It’s probably better not to raise too much until you both understand product-market fit, and your own propensity for risk.

 Raising too much too early can be good if you’re risk averse, but it requires real discipline not to overspend as you figure out the right way to pace your spend to the emergence of the market.